open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Currency

-OCDS uses the ISO 3-letter currency codes maintained in [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217).
+The currency for each amount should always be specified using the uppercase 3-letter currency code from [ISO4217](http://www.iso.org/iso/home/standards/currency_codes.htm).

+A full list is available from the ISO.

 ### Milestone Status